Discover the History of the Valley

 The Snaza’ist Discovery Centre and the Hedley Museum offer insightful exhibits into our First Nations and prospecting history.
 The Upper Similkameen Indian Band has its office here in Hedley.
 The band’s territory runs from just outside Hedley to Princeton.

 Hedley is where you’ll get a seasonal opportunity to peer into days of old when gold was on everyone’s mind.
-Mascot Mine, located 1 km (.62 mi) above the town is closed for the 2018 season for renovations and upgrades.
+Mascot Mine, located 1 km (.62 mi) above the town is closed at this time for renovations and upgrades.

 It is rumoured that legendary outlaw, Billy Miner, used to come to Hedley with boxes of chocolates to give to the ladies at the dance hall.